Xetibo/ReSet-Doc/sections/result/plugin_system.typ

     )<TVariant>],
 )

-This Trait is combined with the struct shown in @Variant.
+This trait is combined with the struct shown in @Variant.

 #let code = "
 #[derive(Debug)]